-The Bank's loan loss reserves may prove to be insufficient if future economic conditions deteriorate.
+The Bank's allowance for credit losses ("ACL") may prove to be insufficient if future economic conditions deteriorate.
 The risk of credit losses on loans varies with, among other things, general economic conditions, the type of loans being made, the creditworthiness of the borrower over the term of the loan and, in the case of a collateralized loan, the value and marketability of the collateral for the loan.
-The Bank maintains an allowance for loan losses based upon, among other things, historical losses, loan-to-value ratios, underlying collateral values, payment history, the size of the loan portfolio and the risks associated with certain loan types, as well as other factors such as local economic trends, real estate market conditions and credit concentrations.
-Based upon such factors, the Bank makes various assumptions and judgments about the ultimate collectability of the loan portfolio and provides an allowance for loan losses based upon a percentage of the outstanding balances and for specific loans when their ultimate collectability is considered questionable.
-If the Bank's assumptions and judgments prove to be incorrect and the allowance for loan losses is inadequate to absorb inherent losses, the Bank's earnings and capital could be significantly and adversely affected.
-In addition, bank regulatory agencies periodically review the allowance for loan losses, and may require us to adjust the allowance based on their judgment about information available to them at the time of their examination.
-As of December 31, 2022, the allowance for loan losses was \$25.0 million, which represented 0.68% of total outstanding loans.
-At such a date, the Bank had \$1.2 million in non-accrual loans.
-Although the Bank believes that its allowance for loan losses is adequate, there can be no assurance that the allowance will prove sufficient to cover loan losses.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Provision for Loan Losses."
+The Bank establishes an allowance for lifetime expected credit losses on individual loans based upon, among other things, historical losses, loan-to-value ratios, underlying collateral values, payment history, the size of the loan portfolio and the risks associated with certain loan types, as well as other factors such as local economic trends, real estate market conditions and credit concentrations.
+As applicable, the Bank's ACL includes the reserve for unfunded loan commitments (associated primarily to construction loans), if needed based upon management's evaluation.
+Although the Bank believes the ACL is maintained at a level adequate to absorb lifetime expected losses in the loan portfolio and unfunded commitments, estimates of credit losses are based upon various assumptions and judgments about the ultimate collectability of the loan portfolio, and their accuracy may depend on the outcome of future events that are difficult to predict.
+If the Bank's assumptions and judgments prove to be incorrect and the allowance for credit losses is inadequate to loan lifetime losses, the Bank's earnings and capital could be significantly and adversely affected.
+In addition, bank regulatory agencies periodically review the allowance for credit losses, and may require us to adjust the allowance based on their judgment about information available to them at the time of their examination.
+As of December 31, 2023, the allowance for credit losses was \$26.7 million, which consisted solely of reserves associated with outstanding loans, and represented 0.68% of total outstanding loans.
+At such a date, the Bank had \$1.5 million in non-accrual loans, consisting entirely of residential owner-occupant loans in the process of collection.
+Although the Bank believes that its allowance for credit losses is adequate, there can be no assurance that the allowance will prove sufficient to cover loan losses.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Provision for Loan Losses."